tchapgouv/tchap-desktop/README.md

 - Test on build: This will only test the build of the app.
 From the build of the webapp to the build of the tauri app.

 - To build tauri we use the `build-tauri.yml` workflow.
 This workflow will build the app for windows platform.
-It will use the `tauri.conf.prod.json` file that we pass as an argument to the workflow in order to use the correct sqlcipher dll.
+It will use the `tauri.conf.prod.json`.

 - TODO : Run tests